TwisterMc/pdfjs-viewer-shortcode/readme.md

 ## Changelog

+### 1.5.8

+* Starting to hook up options page to the shortcode.
+* Fixing a potential code injection problem

 ### 1.5.7

 * Fix for those not running WordPress 5+ where a fatal error would show because a function I called didn't exist.